A dynamic concept for a sustainable post-Covid world

 My vision has specialty shops with measured dispensers for products sold.
 Think something like a Bath & Body Works, but instead of rows of plastic bottles there are walls with dispensers.
 You're expected to have your own container, but there are recyclable glass jars for sale if you need a new one...

-There are so many different layers to this which is why I'm writing it into a blog instead of trying to capitalize on the idea.
+There are so many different layers to this which is why I'm writing it into a blog to share with you instead of waiting for some likely non-existent day when I have enough resources personally to capitalize on the idea.
 The reality is that someone needs to consider building a way out of container and packaging overflow and normality.
 This is not a new idea.
 Remember the days of the milk man?
 You left the old bottle and he delivered the new full one.

-It is frankly WAY past the time to make this happen, and force unnecessary and harmful packaging and container waste to be just as much a part of the past as slavery.
+It is frankly WAY past the time to make this happen.
+We need to force unnecessary and harmful packaging and container waste to be just as much a part of the past as the dinosaurs.
 Capitalism and corporations respond (yes, slowly, but they do respond) to the behaviors of their consumers.

 I challenge you to take a pledge today, on the 50th Anniversary of Earth Day to create new daily habits as life slowly moves along.
 Do what you can (around public health restrictions of course) to make little changes every day to minimize your waste.
 If it's not in a glass bottle, don't buy it.
 If you use straws, carry your own.
 Never buy bottled water, use filters instead.
 Substitute paper or cardboard as often as possible for things you'd typically use plastic for; milk carton instead of jug, etc. If you work in manufacturing, consider throwing around innovative ideas for development of bio hazard free production strategies.
 I challenge you to be a consumer advocate and learn about what you can do to help.